 From the South: From the South: If coming from Utah.
 Take 1-15 north over the border toward the city of Malad.
 The southern peaks of the range can be reached by driving north of Logan, Utah on Highway 91 toward Preston, Idaho.
 Turn onto Highway 34 toward the towns of Niter and Grace.

 From the East: If coming from Montpelier, Soda Springs, or Logan Canyon.
 Highway 89 meets up with Highway 30 at Montpelier.
 Take Highway 30 northwest toward Soda Springs and Lava Hot Springs.
 Continue on Highway 30 as it goes toward I-15 and gives access the central and northern peaks.
-To get to the southern peaks take the exit a few miles west of Soda Springs and go south on Highway 34 toward Niter and Grace.
+To get to the southern peaks take the signed road that is located several miles west of Soda Springs and go south on Highway 34 toward Niter and Grace.

 From the West: If coming from Boise, Mountain Home, Twin Falls, or other cities.
 Drive east until you get to the junction with Highway 84 south and Highway 30 north.
 Take Highway 86 and drive northeast through American Falls and continue toward Pocatello.

 This area contains the most seldom climbed mountains in the entire range.
 This is because they are located on Fort Hall Indian Reservation and permission must be granted to climb them.
 This includes Putnam Peak and South Putnam Peak.
 Some of the trails on the south end are open to the public but the summits are not.
 The Shoshone-Bannock Tribes can be contacted at: P.O.
 Box 306 Pima Drive - Fort Hall, Idaho, 83203.